 |7.||Leica M10||Y||- / -||-||-||-||-||Y||-||-|

 |10.||Leica M9||Y||- / -||-||-||-||2.0||-||-||-|

 |12.||Nikon D7100||Y||stereo / mono||Y||Y||mini||2.0||-||-||-|

 |17.||Sony RX10||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the M Typ 240 has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M Typ 240 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+Both the M Typ 240 and the TG-5 have been discontinued, but can regularly be found used on ebay.
 The M Typ 240 was replaced by the Leica M Typ 262, while the TG-5 was followed by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica M Typ 240 Manual (free pdf) or the online Olympus TG-5 Manual.
+Further information on the features and operation of the M Typ 240 and TG-5 can be found, respectively, in the Leica M Typ 240 Manual (free pdf) or the online Olympus TG-5 Manual.

 So how do things add up?
 Is there a clear favorite between the Leica M Typ 240 and the Olympus TG-5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.